branded image with background image of man carrying a casket

 Was your loved one killed in an accident caused by someone else in Spartanburg?
 You need to contact a wrongful death attorney before you speak to any insurance company representatives or legal representation from other parties about your case.

-Stewart Law Offices in Spartanburg helps families who have lost a loved one pursue compensation in wrongful death claims.
-Call us or complete an online contact form to have our Spartanburg lawyers provide an honest and thorough evaluation of your situation during a free consultation.
+Call (866) 783-9278 or complete an online contact form to have our Spartanburg wrongful death lawyers provide an honest and thorough evaluation of your situation during a free consultation.

 Types of Wrongful Death Accidents in Spartanburg